burlingsmith/shenzhen-solitaire/README.md

 # Shenzhen Solitaire

-Shenzhen Solitaire (from Zachtronics' _SHENZHEN I/O_ and _SHENZHEN SOLITAIRE_), written in Elm.
+Shenzhen Solitaire - from Zachtronics' _SHENZHEN I/O_ and _SHENZHEN SOLITAIRE_ - written in Elm for my Functional Programming

-Written for my Functional Programming project at the University of Chicago, Spring 2019.
+project at the University of Chicago, Spring 2019.

+Code last updated for Elm 0.19.

 ## Game